 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

 Looking for a healthy brownie recipe?
 You’ve found a great one.
-These healthy brownies are so good.
+These healthy brownies are SO good.
 There’s a lot of great brownie recipes out there.
 But not all of them are gluten free, dairy free, egg free, and refined sugar free.
+These brownies are even Paleo approved!

 In fact very few of them are all these things.
 But these are!
 These brownies have a rich chocolate flavor and are soft, moist, and fudgy.
 What more could you ask for?